Taking the Plunge to Become a Self Employed Locksmith

 Applying for Jobs

 I decided to apply for locksmith jobs to see what opportunities were out there.
 In a short space of time I secured 2 interviews.
-I was accepted for the first job I interviewed for but the commute was not ideal, especially after the luxury of a short commute from Barnet to Woodside Security in East Finchley.
+I was accepted for the first job I interviewed for but the commute was not ideal, especially after the luxury of a short commute from Barnet to Finchley as in my apprenticeship.
 The second interview didn’t result in a job offer at the time (funnily enough 4 months later I was offered the job).

-A few weeks had passed and I was starting to get agitated.
+A few weeks had passed and I was starting to get agitated so I started thinking about setting up my as an independent locksmith.
 I knew that the first step to starting up your own business is to register as a company under which I could operate on a self employed basis.
 I was unsure if it was the right move but I felt I needed to give it a shot.
 So I did!

 Setting up the company officially was pretty straight forward.
 I googled, starting up a business, and found an agency online who would register my company name.
 I had to complete a short form and make a payment and it was done on the day.